filecoin-project/filecoin-docs/README.md

         - Broken links
     - _Succeeds and accepts the commit_ if no markdown files were changed or no errors were found.

-> If you believe that the pre-commit step incorrectly flagged something that it shouldn't have, **please reach out to the docs team directly so we may assist you.** For the fastest response, find us in the public #pl-docs channel.

 Before you can commit to the repository, you must fix any errors identified.
 To do so, follow the steps below:

 - [Fix broken links](#fix-broken-links)